 My husband and I laugh now at our trek into the Sahara and think of how amazing that adventure was.
 Thanks to Traveler's Joy and the generous gifts of a Sahara Safari from our guests, it will be a memory we will never forget.

-Temperatures can differ drastically depending on where you travel to within the country.
-The northern part of the country features a Mediterranean climate, characterized by warm/hot, dry summers, and mild, wet winters.
+Temperatures vary drastically depending on where you travel within the country.
+Cities in northern Morocco, such as Fez, feature a Mediterranean climate, characterized by hot, dry summers, and mild, wet winters.
 However, Marrakech features a semi-arid climate with hot, dry summers and mild winters with little precipitation.
-The average high temperature in May is about 82 degrees, while the average low is around 58 degrees.
-Fes features a Mediterranean climate, so expect slightly cooler temperatures and the likelihood of more rain.
 Heading to the coast?
-Expect cooler temperatures overall, with highs in the upper 60s and lows in the upper 50s.
+Expect cooler temperatures overall, with temperatures in the high 60s to low 50s.

 Exploring Marrakech — Set in the shadow of the snow-capped Atlas Mountains, Marrakech is a former imperial city and comprised of a historic medina (old town), the biggest souk (market) in the country, and bustling streets and alleyways.
 A must-visit stop is Jemaa el-Fna, the hub of all activity within the medina with its dancers, storytellers and musicians.
 This energetic square is also a UNESCO World Heritage Site.